CodeElevator/Escape-of-Campaigns/README.md

 Here're some of the project's best features:

-*   Advanced Textual RPG game
+*   Advanced Textual RPG/action-adventure game
 *   A secured database so you can save your data

 <h2>💻 Built with</h2>

 Technologies used in the project: